Today I’m focusing on board games. Family board games to be precise.

 Cluedo is a firm favourite in the Begley house.
 This classic murder mystery game is great fun and as the kids have got older, the games have become really competitive.
 I remember playing it when I was a kid and it’s honestly just as much fun today – With a couple of new suspects, it’s up to you where, how and who.

 Taco, Cat, Goat, Cheese, Pizza is a new addition to our games night.
-It’s so much fun, easy to play and suitable for everyone.
+It’s so much fun and easy to play.
 Our youngest is 6 and loves it!
-The rules are simple: Split the deck between 2-8 players, who each place their cards face-down in front of them.
+The rules are simple: Split the deck between 2-8 players, who each place their cards face-down.
 Players take turns flipping a card face-up on a pile in the middle while saying the words (in this order) ‘Taco’, ‘Cat’, ‘Goat’, ‘Cheese’, ‘Pizza’.
 If the card in the middle matches the word being spoken, the players race to slap their hands down on top of all the cards.
 Whoever is last must add the stack to their own set of cards.
 The winner is whoever gets rid of all their cards first.
 Watch out for the additional action cards.

 Qwirkle is a must for all strategy games lovers.
 It is a particular favourite of our middle daughter, who’s 8.
 The rules are once again simple: Build lines by matching tiles based on either color or shape and score points for doing so.
 However the strategy comes in with the ability to build complex combinations and core top points.
 The tactical maneuvers, strategical planning, and forward thinking will keep children interested and engaged for years.